 CRPA organizes and sanctions competitive shooting matches for both adult and junior shooters, including Olympic training programs and state championships.
 CRPA sanctions state championship matches in many shooting disciplines.
 CRPA is proud to say that many CRPA competitors are among the best in the world.

-Many of CRPA’s efforts are funded through CRPA’s sister organization, The CRPA Foundation (CRPAF).
+Many of CRPA’s efforts are funded through grants from the CRPA’s sister organization, The CRPA Foundation (CRPAF).
 CRPAF is a 501(c)(3) organization, so contributions to the CRPAF are tax deductible.

 CRPA’s political efforts are often coordinated through the CRPA’s political action committee, the CRPA-PAC.